 Opportunities for outdoor cultivation can substantially lower startup costs, but harvesting CBD-rich cannabis is laborsome.
 Small hemp farms may need extra farmhands to harvest the crop in time.
 Proper spacing supports efficient harvesting.

-Rows are typically 4’ x 4’ with 6-8 feet between rows depending on the variety.
+Rows are typically 4’ x 4’ or up to 6-8 feet between rows depending on the variety.
 Cannabis cultivated outdoors for CBD purposes will mainly be processed into biomass to produce CBD extracts.